 - Call your airline or look up its web site to check their policies on transporting animals.
 Most major airlines will transport dogs and cats in the luggage department.
 I won’t list them because they change these rules and regulations all the time.

-- If you are anywhere on the Mayan Riviera email me at email@example.com.
-Even if you are a long way from Isla Mujeres I may be able to put you together with the right people.
+- If you are anywhere on the Mayan Riviera contact Isla Animals.
+Even if you are a long way from Isla Mujeres we may be able to put you together with the right people.

 - Ask around for a local animal rescue group or for the whereabouts of the local veterinarian or animal shelter.